HarveyBates/Open-JIP/README.md

 Fluorescence dection is acheived with the use of an operational amplifier (op-amp) connected as a transimpedance amplifier.
 The inverting input is connected to a photodiode, while the non-inverting input is connected to a voltage divider to provide a very small offset voltage.
 The concept of the offset voltage is that the amplifier (op-amp) will respond faster to changes in voltage.

+*Note-* Resistor values may change depending on your application.

 <p align="center">
   <img src="Images/FluoroAdjDetection.png" width="600">
 </p>